tawanda-profuse/gbCalculator/README.md

 # A simple calculator

-A simple calculator app made with Flutter
+A simple calculator app made with Flutter.
+Here is an image of the UI:

 <img src="./screenshot.png" width="250">